 What Is a Bullet Valve (Saddle Valve)?

-A bullet valve, more commonly known as a saddle valve or pierce-type valve, is a small specialized valve designed to tap into an existing water supply line without requiring you to cut or permanently alter the pipe.
-The valve features a sharp piercing needle that punctures through the copper water line when the valve body is tightened with its clamps.
-This creates a connection point for the refrigerator’s water supply line, typically a 1/4-inch plastic tubing that feeds water to your ice maker and water dispenser.
+A bullet valve is a small, specialized valve designed to tap into an existing water supply line without cutting or permanently altering the pipe.
+It features a sharp piercing needle that punctures the copper water line when the valve body is tightened with clamps.
+This creates a connection point for your refrigerator’s water supply line—typically a 1/4-inch plastic tubing that feeds water to your ice maker and water dispenser.

 Why Bullet Valves Are Problematic